openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 uncompress2(dest: ArrayBuffer, source: ArrayBuffer, sourceLen?: number): Promise&lt;DecompressionOutputInfo&gt;

-Decompresses the compressed data into the original uncompressed form and returns the data asynchronously using Promise.
-If the operation is successful, the result status, total size of the destination buffer, and length of the source data are returned.
+Decompresses the compressed data into the original form.
+This API uses a promise to return the result.
+The result state, total size of the destination buffer, and the length of the source data are returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.